limingyialpha/dnn-evaluation-helper/README.md

 ## Project description
 "Deep Neural Network Evaluation helper" automatically generates statistics from scanned questionnaires with handwritten crosses.
+It is interesting bcause it is actually not deep.
 The formal description can be found in "guide/Neuronale Netze als Evaluationshelfer.pdf".